 The secure password databases can also be automatically synchronized across devices and browsers.
 These password managers also support enhanced security, including "multifactor authentication (MFA)" technology like secure tokens, text/SMS codes, and TouchID on iPhones and iPads.

 There are several password manager applications to choose from.
 Popular examples are LastPass and 1Password:

 * 1Password (https://1password.com)

-The Rice IT Security office also recommends using a password manager for home and personal use.
+The Rice Information Security Office also recommends using a password manager for home and personal use.